(From left) Eric Savitz, Alex Ellison, Steve Hasker, Mark Mahaney (all photos by Asa Mathat)

 Mahaney: I don’t think there’s anything unusual about this period of time.
 But at least three of them, probably the Apple too, have established very deep competitive moats around their business.
 The ability for a new company to start up now and go through multiple years of losing money to establish a distribution retail network like Amazon has, it’s very hard to see replaced today.

 Facebook is a network effects company.
 Now people may start trailing off of Facebook.
 They may become less enamored with it, but it’s very hard to see a social network with a billion people recreated in the next five years.
 And Google, the amount of money that they spent developing search, perfecting and improving their search algorithms, yes, somebody could jump away from them with a click.
 But still, for somebody to come up with those kind of algorithms, spending in excess of almost $20 billion.
 Maybe Microsoft could do it.
 They haven’t had much success to date.

 So those three companies have really established themselves as at least for the next five years, which is as long as anybody on Wall Street can think, that’s very hard to see undermined.

-Savitz: Steve, as you look at this group of companies, is there one area that you think— they compete in so many places, right?
-They compete on devices, they compete on platforms, they compete on commerce and payments and so on.
-Is there one or two places where the fight really— that we should be paying the most attention to, that matters the most?
+Savitz: Is there one or two places where the fight really—that we should be paying the most attention to, that matters the most?